Are you looking for a contractor?

 Source: Remodelista & Dyke and Dean

 This one is truly genius!
-On the left, you have a plastic countertop while on the right, you have one made with glass, reminding us of the terrazzo pattern mentioned above, but with a twist.
-Impress your guests with these two original options like none other, perfect for colourful results.
+On the left, you have a plastic countertop, and on the right, you have one made of glass, giving a terrazzo-inspired pattern as mentioned above, but with a twist.
+Leave your guests open-mouthed and at a loss for words with these two one-of-a-kind options, ideal for colourful results.

 Source: Jaell und Tofta & Vetrazzo